MESSAGEix model & framework¶

 MESSAGEix is a framework that can be used to develop and run many different models, each describing a different energy system.
 Models in the MESSAGEix framework can range from very simple (as in the Tutorials) to highly detailed (e.g. the MESSAGE-GLOBIOM global model).
 The framework can be applied to analyse scenarios of the energy system transformation under technical-engineering constraints and political-societal considerations.

 MESSAGE is a specific mathematical formulation of a model developed for strategic energy planning and integrated assessment of energy-engineering-economy-environment systems (E4).

 message_ix is a re-implementation and extension of “MESSAGE V” (Messner and Strubegger, 1995 ), the integrated assessment model developed at IIASA since the 1980s.

-The optimization model can be linked to the general-equilibrium MACRO model to incorporate feedback between prices and demand levels for energy and commodities.
+The optimization model can be linked to the general-economy MACRO model to incorporate feedback between prices and demand levels for energy and commodities.

 message_ix package includes code for both MESSAGE, MACRO, and the MESSAGE-MACRO link.

 These are written in the GAMS mathematical programming language.

 message_ix uses GAMS to compute the numerical solution of a model instance.